-Then (again at low opacity) paint nearby good color onto the problem areas.
-You can do this one of two ways – either use the Clone Tool to clone the color, or use the Eyedropper Tool to sample some good color, then use the Brush Tool to paint it on.
+Then (again at low opacity) paint nearby good colour onto the problem areas.
+You can do this one of two ways – either use the Clone Tool to clone the colour, or use the Eyedropper Tool to sample some good colour, then use the Brush Tool to paint it on.
 In this case, I used the Eyedropper/Brush method:

-Here’s a view of the color fix layer by itself – you can see that it’s quite low opacity painting – a little color generally goes a long way, so don’t overdo it:
+Here’s a view of the colour fix layer by itself – you can see that it’s quite low opacity painting – a little colour generally goes a long way, so don’t overdo it:

-Here’s the final before-and-after, incorporating both the dodge-and-burn stage, and the color-fix stage:
+Here’s the final before-and-after, incorporating both the dodge-and-burn stage, and the colour-fix stage: